-Our Safeguarding Children on Transport (SCT) programme was developed following our submission of data from the British Transport Police (BTP) to the Transport Select Committee in 2014 which highlighted the vulnerabilities children face when using the transport network.
+Our Safeguarding on Transport (ST) programme was developed following our submission of data from the British Transport Police (BTP) to the Transport Select Committee in 2014 which highlighted the vulnerabilities children face when using the transport network.

-The resulting report into Safety on the Railways (Sept 2014) recognised and called for action to address this issue, resulting in us partnering with BTP to develop the SCT programme.
+The resulting report into Safety on the Railways (Sept 2014) recognised and called for action to address this issue, resulting in us partnering with BTP to develop the ST programme.

 We continue to work closely with the Department for Transport (DfT) to explore ways in which we can influence safeguarding of vulnerable children on and around the transport system.